Who we are

 Ewen brings with him lived experience of cerebral palsy and believes strongly in ensuring the voices of people with disability remain at the centre of his work.

-When not at work you will find Ewen painting, watching movies or hunting down the next best dumpling house.
+When not at work, you will find Ewen painting, watching movies or hunting down the next best dumpling house.

-Sonia Regan - Capacity Building Coordinator
+Sonia Regan - Community Impact Manager

 Sonia (she/her) joined CYDA in February 2022.
 She has worked in a range of roles across government and community with a focus on improving the lives of children and families.
 Sonia is passionate about supporting families to live their best lives, and believes with the right opportunities, motivation and accessibility, we can see families, children and communities thrive in partnership together.